josephikim/mixology-app/README.md

 Before you build or run the app, create two new files called `.env.development` and `.env.production` at the project root.
 These are configuration files that will be used by dotenv.js to expose environment variables to your app at runtime.

-In each file, you need to enter values for the following environment variables (refer to `.env.sample` for examples):
+In each file, you need to enter values for the following environment variables (refer to `.env.sample` for example values):

 `PORT`: Port where the app will run